Tourneso/DeepFusion/README.md

-## This is the online repository of the paper titled "DeepFusion: Smart contract vulnerability detection via deep learning and data fusion".
+## This is the online repository of the paper DeepFusion".

 DeepFusion is an Ethereum smart contract vulnerability detection method, it can detect 5 types of Solidity smart contract vulnerabilities.

 ## Task Definition

-Detect reentrancy, timestamp dependence, integer overflow and underflow, Use tx.origin for authentication and Unprotected Selfdestruct Instruction vulnerabilities in smart contract.
+Detect five vulnerabilities in smart contract.

 ## Requirements